O&H is committed to long-term engagement with the local community

 O&H has worked across the Marston Vale for many years and we have always sought to engage with local Parish Councils in bringing forward other schemes such as Stewartby Park and Marston Park.
 We have invested in building relationships with local stakeholders including the Forest of Marston Vale Trust, the B&MK Waterway Trust, and the Local Nature Partnership.

 We want to strengthen these relationships in bringing forward Marston Valley.

-We have undertaken some initial research into local village plans and green infrastructure plans.
+We have also studied local village plans and green infrastructure plans.
 This has helped develop an initial community infrastructure package, to include measures such as enhanced pedestrian and cycle connections across the Vale and opening up access to the lakes, and providing improvements to the C94, as well as new community halls and other local facilities.